-- 2.7 Sites will only be assessed for housing allocations where they will provide affordable housing on site, in order to ensure the district's and GBHMAs needs for both market and affordable homes are met within the plan period.
+- 2.7 In the first instance, sites will only be assessed for housing allocations where they will provide affordable housing on site, in order to ensure the district's and GBHMAs needs for both market and affordable homes are met within the plan period.
 Initially, a minimum indicative site size of 0.28ha will be applied, recognising that this is the minimum site size likely to deliver a scheme of 10 or more dwellings at 35 dwellings per hectare.
 Whilst the Council will initially apply this as a blanket threshold, it may consider sites slightly below this size, provided that it is satisfied that a satisfactory scheme of 10 or more dwellings could be accommodated on the site, without compromising the character and appearance of the surrounding area.
 Site options discounted for this reason are set out in Appendix 1. - 2.8 The purpose of this 0.28ha threshold is to ensure all allocation sites meet the minimum site capacity required to trigger the need for affordable homes to be provided on site, whilst still ensuring that a sufficient number of small site options can be identified to provide 10% of the proposed plan target on sites of 1ha or less.
 This threshold will ensure the Council's duties to meet both its need for affordable housing and its need for small site delivery can be met within the plan period.
+The Council has also undertaken additional proactive scoping work through the latest SHELAA to understand if any development boundary brownfield sites of 5 dwellings or more could contribute towards the District's housing requirement.
+Any sites identified through this were added to the SHELAA and were considered for their suitability and availability through that document.
+However this did not reveal any additional supply of deliverable or developable sites capable of accommodating 5-9 dwellings, nor did it highlight any additional deliverable or developable housing sites of 10 or more dwellings which were not already included in previous site assessment papers.